-Align with the efforts of the region, the municipality, agencies, and the community in ongoing economic development and planning initiatives.
+Align with the efforts of the region, the municipality, agencies, and the community in ongoing economic development and planning initiatives, and social, environmental and academic partnerships.

 7. Engagement

 Strengthen relationships with the public, First Nations communities, and other stakeholders to provide awareness on HOPA's role, share information about development possibilities, and collaborate on shared goals.